ssnd/seq-db/docs/en/05-seq-ql.md

 ## Filter `in`

-SeqQL allows using the `in` filter to filter a list of tokens.
+seq-ql allows using the `in` filter to filter a list of tokens.
 The syntax for full-text search is the same as in [full-text search](#full-text-search) and supports all types of string literals.
 Search tokens must be separated by commas.